Verona Arena: Internal structure

-Bird’s-eye view from Verona illustrata by Scipione Maffei.
+A bird’s-eye view from Verona illustrata by Scipione Maffei.

-From the amphitheatre’s interior, along the gallery axis, lies an opus caementicium mass 6.80 m from the cavea’s outer edge, followed by the first gallery (3 m wide, 3.60 m high), then the second (3.30 m wide, 9.10 m high) 11.18 m beyond, and the third (4.30 m wide, 8.15 m high) 14.45 m from the second.
-Above the outermost gallery stood another of equal size, supporting the cavea’s portico.
+From the amphitheatre's interior, along the gallery axis, lies an opus caementicium mass 6.80 m from the caveas outer edge, followed by the first gallery (3 m wide, 3.60m high), then the second (3.30m wide, 9.10m high) 11.18 m beyond, and the third (4.30m wide, 8.15m high) 14.45m from the second.
+Above the outermost gallery stood another of equal size, supporting the caveas portico.

 These three concentric galleries divided the structure into four zones.
 From the arena to the first gallery lies the first tier of seating, the maenianum.
-The first annular corridor, the praecinctio, rested on the first gallery’s vault, separating the second seating tier between the first and second galleries.
-Above the second gallery’s vault was the second annular corridor, dividing the second and third tiers.
+The first annular corridor, the praecinctio, rested on the first gallery's vault, separating the second seating tier between the first and second galleries.
+Above the second gallery's vault was the second annular corridor, dividing the second and third tiers.
 Here, the 64 vomitoria staircases become more intricate and begin intersecting.
 A third annular corridor separated the third and fourth tiers, followed by a portico aligned with the outermost gallery, its roof supported by a colonnade facing the cavea and brackets (still visible on the Ala) on the outer side.